ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/redis/redis.md

 #!/bin/bash
 ########## First run creates Redis2 and second run creates redis3

-if [ ! -e /etc/redhat-release ]; then
-        echo "This is only for Redhat but most of it probably works for Debian" exit fi

 version=`rpm -qi redis | grep Version | awk '{print $3}'`
 versionmajor=`echo $version | cut -d. -f1`
 versionminor=`echo $version | cut -d. -f2`